 You should also not receive BCG if you have had a bladder biopsy, surgery, or catheter within the past 14 days.

 Serious and sometimes fatal infections may occur during treatment with BCG.
-Stop using this medicine and call your doctor right away if you have signs of infection (fever, chills, body aches).
+Call your doctor right away if you have signs of infection (fever, chills, body aches).

 a weak immune system from diseases such as AIDS, leukemia, or lymphoma;